tingiskhan/numpyro-sts/README.md

 ## Disclaimer

-Note that the library is not in any way affiliated with the numpyro developers, merely an extension.
+Note that the library is not in any way affiliated with the numpyro package or developers.